keyvariable/kvHttp2Kit.swift/README.md

 # kvServerKit.swift

-*kvServerKit* is a framework providing API to implement servers.
+*kvServerKit* is a cross-platform framework providing API to implement servers.
 Some features:

 - secure connections over HTTP/1.1 and HTTP/2.0;
 - imperative and declarative APIs.